ZachGrande/ZachGrande/README.md

 **Hockey Teeth**

 I am in a band from Bellingham, WA called Hockey Teeth.
-I recently built a website to serve as a home for fans, as well as an electronic portfolio for venues and labels.
+I recently built a website to serve as a home for our audience, as well as an electronic portfolio for venues and labels.

 - [Hockey Teeth Official Site](https://www.hockeyteethband.com/home)
   - React, AWS Amplify, Material UI